-The office is under the direction of the Legislative Counsel of the Senate who is appointed by the President pro tempore of the Senate, "without reference to political affiliations and solely on the ground of fitness to perform the duties of the office."
-The Legislative Counsel is empowered to appoint senior and assistant counsels, clerks and other employees "necessary for the proper performance of the duties of the Office."
+The office is under the direction of the Legislative Counsel of the Senate, who is appointed by the President pro tempore of the Senate, "without reference to political affiliations and solely on the ground of fitness to perform the duties of the office."
+The Legislative Counsel is empowered to appoint senior and assistant counsels, clerks, and other employees "necessary for the proper performance of the duties of the Office."
 In 1999, the Legislative Counsel was given the authority to designate a deputy legislative counsel to serve during his absence or disability or when the position of Legislative Counsel is vacant.
+The professional staff of the office also includes approximately 30 attorneys and an administrative support staff.

 The statutory mandate of the office is to provide aid in drafting public bills and resolutions and amendments thereto.
 This requires the office to be impartial as to the issues of legislative policy and to maintain the attorney-client relationship with respect to any communications with Senators or staff.
-The work of the office typically includes:
+The work of the office typically includes